 Supporter of all things local, I love seeing other entrepreneurs succeed in this little hillside city.
 Our walls are covered with artwork from Duluth creatives, our fridge is always stocked with MN craft beer and I could talk your ear off for hours about my Pride for this inland sea.
 It really is something special.
 And if you've never been - go pack your bags right now.

 Bent Paddle, OMC Smokehouse, Duluth Coffee Co, Northern Waters Smokehouse, Lake Superior Bakehouse, Vikre Distillery, Hoops Brewing, Sir Benedict's on the Lake, Va Bene, Hartley Nature Center, Chester Bowl, Seven Bridges Road, Brighton Beach, Park Point and basically a trillion other suggestions that don't fit here.

-We dated almost 8 years before getting engaged in the mountains of Colorado and in 2017 we made it official (and threw an epic party along the Lester River) with lots of pizza and craft beer and 90s music.
+We dated for 8 years before getting engaged in the mountains of Colorado - and in 2017 we made it official (and threw an epic party along the Lester River) with lots of pizza and craft beer and 90s music.
 Thus, Amanda Jane Cane became Amanda Jane Cane Spilde.
-Four names, one business.
+Four names, one business!